linobollansee/the-luxury-blog/README.md

   - How Tasks were respectively completed:
     - An Entity-Relationship Diagram (ERD) was created to design a database schema that fits the project domain.
     - Database models were implemented through `models.py` files with field declarations in app folders.
     - Running the following commands in the terminal: `python manage.py makemigrations` and `python manage.py migrate` initialized the database structure.
-It executes the SQL commands defined in the migration files.
+It executes the SQL commands through the migration files.